 CVE-2025-6804 Overview

-CVE-2025-6804 is a directory traversal vulnerability in Marvell QConvergeConsole that allows unauthenticated remote attackers to disclose sensitive information from affected installations.
-The flaw resides in the compressFirmwareDumpFiles method, which fails to properly validate user-supplied paths before using them in file operations.
-Successful exploitation grants attackers read access to files in the context of the SYSTEM account on Windows hosts.
-The vulnerability is tracked as ZDI-CAN-24924 and was disclosed through the Zero Day Initiative.
-It is classified under [CWE-22] (Improper Limitation of a Pathname to a Restricted Directory).
-The EPSS data places this vulnerability in the 95th percentile, indicating elevated likelihood of exploitation activity.
+CVE-2025-6804 is a directory traversal vulnerability in Marvell QConvergeConsole that allows unauthenticated remote attackers to disclose sensitive files from affected installations.
+The flaw resides in the compressFirmwareDumpFiles method, which fails to validate user-supplied paths before performing file operations.
+An attacker can read arbitrary files in the context of SYSTEM.
+The issue was reported through the Trend Micro Zero Day Initiative as ZDI-CAN-24924 and disclosed publicly as ZDI-25-453.
+It is tracked under CWE-22 (Improper Limitation of a Pathname to a Restricted Directory).

 Critical Impact

-Unauthenticated remote attackers can read arbitrary files with SYSTEM-level privileges over the network, exposing credentials, configuration data, and other sensitive information.
+Unauthenticated remote attackers can read arbitrary files at the SYSTEM privilege level, exposing credentials, configuration data, and other sensitive assets on the host.

 Affected Products